strongloop-archive/strong-gateway-demo/README.md

 In each step, we incrementally improve on the app from part 1 of the tutorial.
 Various major topics are covered as we work through the transformation of `notes-app-plain` to `notes-app-gateway`.
-Along the way, we will also be demonstrating a variety of StrongLoop API Gateway concepts:

-- How to register apps and users for the API gateway
-- How to configure the client app to use the API gateway
-- How to set up the API gateway to act as a reverse proxy to the API server
-- How to enforce security on the API gateway
-- How to implement the OAuth 2.0 Authentication Code Grant flow
-- How to use a strong-gateway policy (rate limiting)
-- How to collect metrics from the API gateway using StrongLoop Arc
-- How to use a custom datasource for API gateway data/metadata persistence

 Upon completion, the app from part 1 of the tutorial will fetch notes via the API gateway instead of directly from the API server:

 ```
 (Browser)          (API Gateway)              (Web Server)            (API Server)